 Summer of L.U.C.K. – Deleted Scene

 Hi everyone… this scene never made it into the published version of Summer of L.U.C.K., my middle grade debut, which is about three kids finding their way to self-acceptance with the help of a ghost who haunts a magical carnival.
 Although I loved this scene and hated to cut it, it didn’t move the story along.
-But NOW, you can check it out.
-Hope you enjoy it!

 Summer of L.U.C.K. and sequel Ready or Not